 Medicaid is a federal and state-funded health insurance program that helps pay for health care.
-It is for low-income people who meet eligibility requirements.
+It is for people with a low-income who meet eligibility requirements.
 Pregnant women, children, people with disabilities, and people age 65 and older may also qualify.
-The rules may be different for children, adults, and people in nursing facilities, but they all may get the same services.
+The rules may be different for children, adults, and people in nursing facilities, but they all may receive similar services.

 What programs and services are available under Medicaid?

 The federal law allows the Virginia Medicaid program to cover a wide range of services.
 Services include:

 - inpatient and outpatient hospital care

 - doctor's services

 Some Medicaid covered services have a co-payment that you must pay if you are an adult.
 There are some exceptions.
 For example, an adult in hospice care may not have to pay a co-pay.
 Co-payments can range from $1 for a clinic visit to $100 for an inpatient hospital admission.
 These co-payment ranges can be subject to change.
 If you have Medicaid, check with your provider to determine your covered services and co-payments.
 You may also have to pay more toward your care (called a patient pay amount) if you use nursing home or other long-term care services.

 How do I qualify for Medicaid Services?